 As we mentioned earlier in this review, ResortPass is one of a couple services that allow you to book passes to resorts or hotels.

 Two of the site’s competitors include DayPass and Resort for a Day.
-However, based on our research, we believe that ResortPass is the unquestionable choice for those who live in the United States.
+However, ResortPass is the unquestionable choice for those who live in the United States.